juanjounizar/_PAPER_ILVES-PC/README.md

 # Simulations

-We include the `.pdb` files of the molecules presented in the paper ([simulations/molecules](simulations/molecules) folder), along with the `.mdp` files used to generate the files for the production simulations ([simulations/mdps](simulations/mdps) folder).
+We include the '.pdb' files of the molecules presented in the paper ([simulations/molecules](simulations/molecules) folder), along with the configuration `.mdp' files used to generate the '.tpr files' for the production simulations ([simulations/mdps](simulations/mdps) folder).
 Additionally, we include the pre-generated files for the production simulations ([production](simulations/molecules/barnase/production) folder of each molecule).

 ## Generate Files for a Production Simulation
 If you want to use our already generated files (this is an example, you will need to modify the file names):
 ```
 # Generate .tpr
 gmx_d grompp -f md_prod_shake.mdp -c equil3.gro -r equil3.gro -t state.cpt -p topol.top -o tpr.tpr
 ```

-If you want to start from the pdb file (this is an example, you will need to modify the file names and you may want to change the seeds in the .mdp files):
+If you want to start from the pdb file (this is an example, you will need to modify the file names and you may want to change the seeds in the .mdp files; the EOF tag at the end of the commands allows to pass the selected option to the program in question):

 ```
-# Generating the topology and the structure files, and setting up the force-field, the water model and the histidine protonation state for the simulation.
+# Generating the topology and the structure files, and setting up the force-field, the water model and the histidine protonation state for the simulation (we used the Charmm 22 plus CMAP force field in our simulations and the histidines monoprotonated at nitrogen atom NE2).
-{ echo "9"; yes 1; } | \
 gmx_d pdb2gmx -f pdb -water tip3p -ignh -his

 # Preparing the system by generating a box